This Is What Happens When You Let New Zealanders Make Their Own Flag

 “A modern flag for the digital age”

 Has anyone ever actually used a QR code?
-People definitely don’t still use them, right?
-Either way, this one accurately portrays how far behind New Zealand is from the rest of the world.
+People definitely still don’t use them, right?
+Either Way, this one accurately portrays how far behind New Zealand are from the rest of the world.
 It gets points for being realistic.
-Although that should really be ” www.newzealand.com.nz.”
+Although that should really be “www.newzealand.com.nz”.

 “Te Pepe” – David Astil